Two-Toned Pumpkin Knitting Pattern to Spruce up Your Fall Decor

 - Casting off stitches

-4.6" wide (12cm) x 4" tall (approximate 10cm)
+4.6″ wide (12cm) x 4″ tall (approximately 10cm)

 Easy to Intermediate.

-Slip stitches are not worked - i.e. knitted.
-It is merely transferred from the one needle to the other.
+Slip stitches are not worked – i.e. knitted.
+It is merely transferred from one needle to the other.

 ABBREVIATIONS: